Romanumo/AloneInMusic/README.md

 # AloneInMusic
-Short game, showcase of OOP (SOLID, DRY) principles This game encapsulates efficient way of structuring and keeping the code clean, reusable and intuitive
+Short game, showcase of OOP (SOLID, DRY) principles, through easy-to-use behaviour system.
+This game encapsulates efficient way of structuring and keeping the code clean, reusable and intuitive

 ### About The Game